Annapolis, Maryland: Climate

 The city is a part of the Atlantic Coastal Plain, and is relatively flat, with the highest point being only 50 ft above sea level.

 According to the United States Census Bureau, the city has a total area of 8.10 sqmi, of which 7.18 sqmi is land and 0.92 sqmi is water.

-Annapolis lies within the humid subtropical climate zone (Köppen Cfa), with hot, humid summers, cool winters, and generous precipitation year-round.
+Annapolis lies within the humid subtropical climate zone (Köppen: Cfa), with hot, humid summers (up to 30°C/86°F), cool winters (low as -1.2°C/29.8°F), and generous precipitation (ranges from 60 millimeters/2.38 inches to 131 millimeters/5.14 inches) year-round.
 Low elevation and proximity to the Chesapeake Bay give the area more moderate spring and summertime temperatures and slightly less extreme winter lows than locations further inland, such as Washington, D.C.